armory/docs/content/en/armory-enterprise/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-28-0.md

 window.spinnakerSettings.kubernetesAdHocInfraWritesEnabled = <boolean>;
 ```

-This setting does not completely prevent users from modifying Kubernetes infrastructure through Armory Enterprise.
+This setting does not completely prevent users from modifying Kubernetes infrastructure through Armory CD.
 To do so, you must use the Policy Engine and write policies using the `spinnaker.http.authz` package.

 If you use the Policy Engine to control which user roles can see the UI actions and be able to use them, you must set this property to `true`.
 Setting the value to `false` hides the buttons for all users regardless of whether you grant specific users access to the buttons through the Policy Engine.